30% of shoppers interact with an onsite search (Moz, 2017), yet many eCommerce sites take this hard-working tool for granted.

 If a shopper sees an opportunity to type exactly what they're looking for, they'll take it.

-And even if you can’t deliver an exact match, they’ll be exposed to your products and relevant content in the results page that will persuade them to take a look around anyway.
+And even if you can’t deliver an exact match, they’ll be exposed to your products and relevant content in the search pages that will persuade them to take a look around anyway.

 After that, you’re a click away from reducing your bounce rate.